hkparker/imux/README.md

 **client**

-Inverse multiplex over 10 sockets bound to any interface and connect to the server
+inverse multiplex over 10 sockets bound to any interface and connect to the server

 ```
 imux -client --binds='{"0.0.0.0": 10}' --listen=localhost:22 --dial=server:443
 ```

-Now on the client, connect to `localhost:22` to ssh to the sever's `localhost:22` over the imux connection
+now on the client, connect to `localhost:22` to ssh to the sever's `localhost:22` over the imux connection

 ```
 ssh localhost